 Basic Architecture and Component Stack of .NET Framework

-1. CLR (Common Language Runtime): It is a run-time environment which executes the code written in any .NET programming language. .Net framework provides the support for many languages like C#, F#, C++, Cobra, Jscript.Net, VB.Net, Oxygene etc
+1. CLR (Common Language Runtime): It is a run-time environment that executes the code written in any .NET programming language. .Net framework provides support for many languages like C#, F#, C++, Cobra, Jscript.Net, VB.Net, Oxygene, etc.

 2. FCL (Framework Class Library) : A large number of class libraries are present in this framework which is known as FCL.